-Applicants will submit all required documents to the Office of Enrollment Management.
+Applicants will submit all required documents at one time (except official transcripts) through the online application system - simpsonu.edu/apply.
 It is the applicant's responsibility to ensure that all application documents have been submitted by the application deadline.
-Completed application files will be forwarded to the MACP Program Admissions Committee for review.
-The MACP Program Admissions Committee will screen application materials and will invite selected applicants to participate in a personal interview.
-Under special circumstances, a video-conference interview may be conducted.
+Completed application files will be forwarded to the School of Graduate Professional Studies Admissions Committee for review.